readthedocs/readthedocs.org/docs/dev/design/redirects.rst

 Allow matching query arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can do this in two ways:
+We can do this in three ways:

 - At the DB level with some restrictions.
   If done at the DB level,